Does CBD Show Up on a Drug Test?

 Testing is voluntary everywhere except Indiana and Utah and there are no third-party confirmations of the tests.
 However, until CBD products are regulated, this is the best information available for consumers.

 Your other option is to abstain from using CBD products for the days or weeks leading up to the drug test.
+For occassional users, this may take 3 to 15 days.
 You also have the option of sharing information about the product you’re using with the drug testing company and/or the entity that ordered your test.

 Keep in mind, though, CBD is mostly legal in all 50 states, but THC is not.